Armanna/Avrioc/README.md

 - Supporting distributed processing with Kafka Streams or Spark Streaming
 - Implementing data retention policies for efficient storage

-## Best practices and easy ways to implement
+## Alternative and easier way to implement

 - Using confluent package
 - Connecting to Confluent Control Center